wikipathways/wikipathways.github.io/help.md

 <h2>Citing WikiPathways</h2>
 <p>If you include WikiPathways in your publications, please review our <a href="/cite.html">How to Cite</a> page for details on referencing the WikiPathways project.</p>
 <h2>Downloading and Accessing Individual Pathways</h2>
-<p>On each pathway page, a set of options for download and links is a available in the <b>options</b> drop-down under pathway image, the <b>Participants</b> table and the <b>References</b> list.
+<p>On each pathway page, a set of options for download and links is a available via the icons under the pathway image, the <b>Participants</b> table and the <b>References</b> list.
 Each of these options can also be accessed directly by using the below URL patterns:</p>
 <!-- <img src="/assets/img/help/DownloadOptions.png" alt="Markdown Example" width="600"> -->
 <ul>
 <li><b>Permalink</b>: The permanent link to a specific pathway has the pattern <code>https://www.wikipathways.org/instance/{WPID}</code>.</li>